Dupeydoo/OnlineCV/README.md

 ```

 # Requirements
-To run the project one will need Sass.
+To develop on the project one will need Sass.
 It can be installed by first downloading Ruby for the respective Operating System from [here](https://www.ruby-lang.org/en/downloads/) and then running `gem install sass`.
 Once sass is installed run the command:

 ```
 sass --watch styles.scss:sass-styles.css